reesamu/Innovation-Summit-2025/docs/index.md

 Weather conditions can change rapidly throughout each day and from day to day.
 Layers are always a good choice.

-The average temperature in Boulder in November UPDATE     The sun is strong in Boulder, so please bring sunscreen, sunglasses, and a hat.
+The average temperature in Boulder in May for a typical day ranges from a high of 65°F (18°C) to a low of 37°F (3°C).
+Some would describe the temperature to be moderately chilly.
+The general area may also feel breezy.
+The sun is strong in Boulder, so please bring sunscreen, sunglasses, and a hat.
 There are many trails near Boulder, so hiking or running shoes and a set of workout clothes can help get you outside during your stay.

 ## Transportation